 (iv) they had prepared Annual Accounts on a going concern basis;

 (v) they had laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and

 (vi) they had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

-There has been no material changes and commitments affecting the financial position ofthe Company which have occurred between the end of financial year of the Company to whichthe financial statements relate and the date of the report.
+Except for additional equity investment of Rs.12 Crore in the equity of BhavnagarEnergy Co.
+Ltd. there has been no material changes and commitments affecting thefinancial position of the Company which have occurred between the end of financial yearto which the financial statements relate and the date of the Report.

-Pursuant to Section 129(3) of the Act read with Regulation 33 of SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 the Company has preparedConsolidated Financial Statement in respect of Gujarat Green Revolution Co.
-Ltd. being anAssociate Company for FY 2016-17 and forms part of this Annual Report.
+Pursuant to Section 129(3) of the Act read with Regulation 33 of SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 the Company has preparedConsolidated Financial Statement in respect of Gujarat Ncode Solutions Ltd. (GNSL) awholly owned subsidiary of the Company and Gujarat Green Revolution Co.
+Ltd. being anAssociate Company for FY 2017-18 and forms part of this Annual Report.